Facebook

 John Philips, a photographer for Life Magazine, took a picture of the group before they left Slovenia.
 It’s the photo you see at the top of this post.
 It could not be published during wartime, and the escape remained a classified secret throughout most of the Cold War.

-In the mid-1980s, Yugoslavian and Australian filmmakers produced a documentary about the escape.
+In the mid-1980s, Yugoslavian and Australian filmmakers produced a documentary about the Crow’s Flight.
 Released from the secrecy orders, Ralph Churches told his story in a book, “One Hundred Miles as the Crow Flies.”
 His son’s book adds new details and historical context.
 It’s a must-read for war history buffs or anyone who likes a thrilling adventure story.

 Hiking Tour of The Crow’s Flight in Slovenia